 A Word From The Pastor:

-Beloved friends and families of Christ Conyngham Lutheran Church,
+Beloved families and friends of Christ Conyngham Lutheran Church,

 Pastor Cindy